 Note that the feeling is only in the oversteer direction.
 So, your response to not feeling the rotation as you expect, is to push harder until you do.

 Detection of understeer is important here also.
 If you push with understeer, the understeer will get worse.
-Set-up changes towards oversteer are required to restore driver feeling and to make the car fast.
+Therefore, you need to manipulate the balance of the car (probably with more trail braking), so that you can get the car turned early (at the expense of some corner speed) and then get on the power early so you can negate the understeer on the corner exit.
+Set-up changes in the direction of oversteer are most probably required to restore driver feeling and to make the car fast.

 Scott McLaughlin again, talking on set-up direction for his Mustang Supercar at the Melbourne 400, first drive with the 2020 spec car, as told to Speedcafe after the first day of practice (before the meeting was cancelled):